couchdeveloper/RXPromise/README.md

 `RXPromise` has been inspired by the  [Promises/A+](https://github.com/promises-aplus/promises-spec) specification which defines an open standard for robust and interoperable implementations of promises in JavaScript.

-Thus, much of the credits go to their work and to those smart people they based their work on!
+Much of the credits go to their work and to those smart people they based their work on!

 ### How to Install
 For install instructions, please refer to: [INSTALL](INSTALL.md)